seeeifg/big-data-healthcare-analytics/README.md

 This project implements a big data pipeline for batch analytics on the MIMIC-III Clinical Database.
 It uses Docker to run a Hadoop + Hive environment, and applies MapReduce for analytical tasks on ICU patient data.

 **Architecture**
-Docker: Containerized multi-service setup
+* Docker: Containerized multi-service setup
-Hadoop + HDFS: Distributed data storage
+* Hadoop + HDFS: Distributed data storage
-Hive: SQL-based querying for batch analytics
+* Hive: SQL-based querying for batch analytics
-MapReduce: Custom Java program to compute patient age statistics MIMIC-III (Demo v1.4): Clinical dataset for ICU patients
+* MapReduce: Custom Java program to compute patient age statistics
+* MIMIC-III (Demo v1.4): Clinical dataset for ICU patients

 **Project Structure**
-graphql
-Copy
-Edit
 docker-hadoop-spark/
-├── data/                   # Raw and cleaned MIMIC-III data (excluded from repo) ├── scripts/                # Python scripts used to clean and convert to Parquet ├── docker-compose.yml      # Environment setup
+* ├── data/                   # Raw and cleaned MIMIC-III data (excluded from repo)
+* ├── scripts/                # Python scripts used to clean and convert to Parquet
+* ├── docker-compose.yml      # Environment setup
-├── Documentation.pdf       # In-depth breakdown of the project's workflow
+* ├── Documentation.pdf       # In-depth breakdown of the project's workflow
-├── Project Brief.docx      # The brief based on which the project was conducted ├── README.md
+* ├── Project Brief.docx      # The brief based on which the project was conducted
+* ├── README.md

 ## Setup Instructions